 If they do not reside in the library’s taxing district but do own real property in the library’s taxing district, they must present a current tax bill or a deed to the property.

 The application for a child under the age of 18 but over the age of 5 must be completed by a parent or legal guardian (who must prove residency).

 Resident library cards will be renewed every two years from the date of receiving the library card.

 Non-resident students (K-12) who reside within the North Gibson School District or attend a school within the school district are eligible for a complimentary one-year, renewable library card entitling the student to all rights and privileges of this library only and OVERDRIVE.

 Reciprocal borrowers will receive a library card by showing valid proof—a current library card from their home library and photo ID.
 The card will be valid at this library only.
 The card is valid for one year from the date of receiving the library card and may be renewed by showing a photo ID and valid library card.
 The person must be in good standing at their home library.

 The Library Board will set subscription fees for non-library district residents not living in an area supported by another library.
 Only full year subscriptions for an individual will be sold.
 They have full EVERGREEN privileges.

 Library card replacement fee will be $2.00 and a valid photo ID is required.

-While using the computers at the Princeton Public Library, please following these guidelines for your safety and the safety of others.
+While using the computers at the Princeton Public Library, please follow these below guidelines for your safety and the safety of others: